Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - Coarse sea salt

-- Pepper
+- Black Pepper

-How to Make Pork Belly Burnt Ends
+How to Make Pork Belly Burnt Ends in the Oven

 - Preheat the oven to 275°F. Grease a baking sheet with a rack with cooking spray.
+In a bowl, toss cubed pork belly with paprika, coarse sea salt, and black pepper to fully coat each piece.

 - Add the pork belly back to the oven for another 30 minutes.
 Let rest for 20 minutes out of the oven, then serve and enjoy!

-Pork Belly Recipes FAQs
+Pork Belly Temperature

-You can trim some of the fat off of the pork belly if you prefer, but don’t trim all of it.
+You can trim some of the fat off of the pork belly if you prefer but don’t trim all of it.
 The fat melts as the pork belly cooks and adds flavor to the dish.

 The flavor of your burnt ends BBQ differs based on the BBQ sauce used, but all burnt ends are crispy on the outside with a nice bite, while being tender and juicy on the inside.
 They generally have a smoky, sweet flavor and a perfect combination of textures that makes them irresistible.